Mbed-TLS/mbedtls/README.md

 your value of CFLAGS doesn't override the content provided by cmake (depending on the build mode as seen above), it's merely prepended to it.

+#### Mbed TLS as a subproject

+Mbed TLS, like Mbed Crypto, supports being built as a CMake subproject.
+One can use `add_subdirectory()` from a parent CMake project to include Mbed TLS as a subproject.

 ### Microsoft Visual Studio

 The build files for Microsoft Visual Studio are generated for Visual Studio 2010.